 CSH stands for Closed-tip Side Hole and is a traditionally shaped blunt tip cannula (for familiar handling).
 It features an ultra-thin wall which allows for a lower extrusion force and higher flow rate than other traditional cannula options.

-CSH cannulas are also more flexible than STERiGLIDE™ cannulas and are made out of surgical stainless steel combined with a polypropylene hub.
+CSH cannulas are also more flexible than STERiGLIDE™ cannulas and are made out of surgical stainless steel.
 They come 25 per box and are competitively priced to provide great value at a lower cost.